algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 #### 5.1.2.
 Simulation Testing

 FPGAs are a blackbox executing code without any possibility of simple debugging, apart from creating a logic analyzer will be used only once.
-Rather than going for this extensive solution, we will use simulation to ensure the states of each component follow the specifications' instructions, but also verify if the specifications themselves are accurate.
+Rather than going for this extensive solution, we will use simulation[^4] to ensure the states of each component follow the specifications' instructions, but also verify if the specifications themselves are accurate.

 As mentionned in the [Test Environment section](#22-software-tools), we are going to use [EDAPlayGround](edaplayground.com), a website on which we can execute our Verilog and test components independently, but also in the game environment.